 Simple transalation (based on vAdhi kEsari azhagiya maNavALa jIyar‘s 12000 padi)

-Oh swans who out of great fortune being with your female companions having tender steps (conduct)! emperumAn assumed the disguise of a dwarf celibate boy and stood begging for the world as a cheat.
-I am an ignorant girl who is unable to understand his acts and my mind is totally bewildered and losing consciousness – please go and tell him this. “oruththi” (a girl) will make him realize exactly who it is (since he knows who would be in this state).
+Oh swans who out of great fortune of being with your female companions having tender steps (conduct)! emperumAn assumed the disguise of a dwarf celibate boy and stood begging for the world, as a cheat.
+I am an ignorant girl who is unable to understand his acts and my mind is totally bewildered and losing consciousness – please go and tell him this. “oruththi” (a girl) will make him realise exactly who it is (since he knows who would be in this state).
 Through this pAsuram, the glories of gatakas (AchAryas) with respect to their tender (perfect) conduct of gently dealing with each other and their greatness are revealed.

 Highlights from thirukkurukaippirAn piLLAn‘s vyAkyAnam